 The easiest way to report bugs or get help is to open an issue on GitHub.
 Simply go to the project GitHub page, click on Issues in the right menu tab and submit your report or question.

 Are there any video tutorials?¶

 We currently do not have specific plans in this direction, but we agree that it would be very helpful.

-The package does not include segmentation algorithms, since we are currently focused on tomography, while we feel that segmentation are more part of the application specific data analysis that occurs after tomographic processing.
+No. The package does not include segmentation algorithms, since we are currently focused on tomography, while we feel that segmentation are more part of the application specific data analysis that occurs after tomographic processing.
 An important exception is when segmentation steps are used as part of the tomographic reconstruction algorithm, such as in the DART algorithm.